How to make beautiful DIY Coffee Filter Roses

 How to dye your coffee filters:

 I decided to use two different shades of pink to make these roses.
-I used four cups of water and twenty drops of red food coloring for my vibrant pink filters and four cups of water and six drops of red food coloring for my second color, pale pink.
+I used four cups of water and twenty drops of red food coloring for my vibrant pink filters and four cups of water and six drops of food coloring for my second color, pale pink.
+(You may want to protect your table with a plastic table cloth.)

-Separate your coffee filters and put ten to fifteen of them into the bowl of water.
+Separate your stack of filters and put ten to fifteen of them into the bowl of water.
 (Use a glass bowl or something disposable like my Dollar Tree bowls.
-Plastic will stain from the food coloring. ) Let them soak for a couple of minutes and then gather them in your hand and squeeze as much of the water out of them as you can.
+You only need a small bowl for this step.
+(Plastic will stain from the food colouring. ) Let them soak for a couple of minutes and then gather them in your hand and squeeze as much of the water out of them as you can.
+You can also leave them soaking longer or shorter to get the desired effect for your own flowers.
 In addition to removing the water, by squeezing them, you also add texture to the coffee filters.
-You will want to wear gloves to protect your hands or have pink hands for a few days!
+You will want to wear gloves to protect your hands or have colorful hands for a few days!
+Experiment to create the beautiful colors you want for your paper roses.

 Gently separate the filters (although they are fairly tough) blot them with paper towels and then and lay them out on parchment paper or kraft paper to dry.
 They should dry fairly quickly, but make sure they are completely dry before starting to make your roses with them.
-I suggest leaving them overnight.
+I suggest leaving them overnight for the drying time.

 How to cut your coffee filter petals: